Jenguk42/Jenguk42/README.md

 - 🔭 I’m currently working on ...-->
 - 🌱 I’m currently learning Computer Science in University of Melbourne.
-- ✍ I’m working on adding more coding experience wih personal projects.
+- ✍ I’m working on adding more coding experience with personal projects.

 - 📫 How to reach me: Email doyeonguk42@gmail.com
 <!-- - 👯 I’m looking to collaborate on ...